Jakob-Bach/Small-Portfolios/code/kpsearch_package/README.md

 ## Demo

-Let's create a small demo dataset with runtimes of three solvers on four instances:
+Let's create a small demo dataset with runtimes of three solvers on four problem instances:

 ```python
 import pandas as pd